 Khristi Adams, MDiv ‘08, is a powerhouse—counselor, chaplain, teacher, preacher, and advocate for girls.
 She serves as the Firestone Endowed Chaplain at the Hill School in Pottstown, Pennsylvania where she teaches religion and film.
 Her creative work—writing, producing plays, and making films—brings audiences to their feet.
-Fortress Press will release her second book in spring 2020, telling the stories of African American girls through parables.
+Fortress Press released her second book in spring 2020, telling the stories of African American girls through parables.

 “I started a performing arts ministry at Temple—we managed to put on productions for the community in North Philadelphia.
 In Seminary, I wrote a play about African American women, “The Herstory Exhibitions.”
 We premiered on campus, sold out, then took it to the Crossroads Theater in New Brunswick,” she says.

 “At Princeton, we had precept groups—we’d engage text and debate.
 That gave me confidence to have those conversations anywhere.
 It was very challenging.
 I made a lot of mistakes, but I felt pretty comfortable being myself and not feeling like I had to conform.”